-Work with MBTA and operators of private transit/shuttle services (Seaport TMA/MCA) to expand and increase service at off-peak times.
+Work with MBTA and operators of private transit/shuttle services (via Seaport TMA and the MCCA) to expand and increase service at off-peak times.

 Wayfinding

 TIMELINE: Near-Term COST: \$\$ STATUS: Planning

 Improve wayfinding to transit stations and bus stops and provide more comprehensive real time information on services.